 What is Campral?

-You should not use Campral if you are allergic to acamprosate, or if you have severe kidney disease.
+You should not use Campral if you have severe kidney disease.

 Campral can cause side effects that may impair your thinking or reactions.
 Be careful if you drive or do anything that requires you to be awake and alert.
 Take Campral for the full prescribed length of time, even if you relapse and drink alcohol.
-While you are taking Campral, tell your doctor about any alcoholic drinks you consume, no matter how many.
+While you are taking this medicine, tell your doctor about any alcoholic drinks you consume, no matter how many.

 You should not use Campral if you are allergic to acamprosate, or if you have severe kidney disease.

 How should I take Campral?

-Campral treatment should be started as soon as possible after you have quit drinking.Take this medicine with water.
+Start taking Campral as soon as possible after you have quit drinking.

 What happens if I miss a dose?

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
-Call your doctor at once if you have a serious side effects such as:
+Get emergency medical help if you have signs of an allergic reaction to Campral: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

 mood or behavior changes;

-thoughts about hurting yourself;
+thoughts about suicide or hurting yourself;

-severe anxiety or depression;
+severe diarrhea; or

-Less serious Campral side effects may include:
+Common Campral side effects may include:

-nausea, vomiting, stomach pain, loss of appetite;
+nausea, diarrhea, gas, loss of appetite; or

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.